 Q. I’ve ordered something from a retailer and it’s collapsed.
 Will I get it?

 A. Some shops will continue trading while the administrators try and find buyers.
-In that case, you may get the item you ordered if it was in the warehouse at the time the shop went bust.
+In that case, you may get the item you ordered if it was in the warehouse at the time the shop went into administration.
 However, you may not get the item delivered.
-If the stores close straight away, you may not get what you ordered.
+If a shop goes bust and the stores close straight away, you probably won’t get what you ordered.

 Q. I’ve paid for something on my credit card and it’s not arrived.
 Can I claim against my bank?

-A. If you’ve paid for something that costs more than £100 and less than £30,000 and you’ve used your credit card either to pay the deposit or to pay the full amount, you should be able to make a claim under section 75 of the Consumer Credit Act against your bank (or whoever issue the credit card) for a refund if the goods don’t arrive or the retailer goes bust.
+A. If you’ve paid for something that costs more than £100 and less than £30,000 and you’ve used your credit card either to pay the deposit or to pay the full amount, you should be able to make a claim under section 75 of the Consumer Credit Act.
+This means you can claim your money back from the bank (or whoever issue the credit card) for a refund if the goods don’t arrive or the shop goes bust.

 SAVVY TIP: The £100 lower price limit applies to each individual item, not the final total purchase price.
 So if, for example, you ordered a kettle and toaster that cost over £100 between them, you wouldn’t be covered under section 75.
 If you paid for a washing machine or sofa, for example, costing £350, you’d be able to claim.